-Co-operative education integrates classroom learning with periods of paid work experience to enable students to apply their knowledge and skill.
+Co-operative education integrates classroom learning with periods of paid work experience to enable students to apply their knowledge and skills.
 Co-op students receive credits toward their degree for successfully completed work terms.

 Co-operative education is available to third and fourth year undergraduate students.
 Co-op placements can be full-time or part-time in summer, spring, and fall semesters.
-To post a co-op opportunity go to: Artswork Submission Guidelines
+If you are an employer and wish to post a co-op opportunity, go to: Artswork Criteria + Submission Guidelines

 Co-operative Education Contact: